cptanalatriste/aco-image-thresholding/README.md

 **This project depends on the Isula Framework**.
 You need to download first the Isula Framework Project available on this Github Repository: https://github.com/cptanalatriste/isula

+Keep in mind that several file and folder locations were configured on the `ProblemConfiguration.java` file.
+You need to set values according to your environment in order to avoid a `FileNotFoundException`.

 More about Isula
 ----------------